.png)

 Even if you bring in 100,000 traffic monthly but have no conversions, it will be a waste of time and effort.
 And most SEOs focusing on somewhat aware and unaware categories end up getting fewer conversions in the long run.

-Focusing on prospects who know about their problems and are actively searching for a solution.
-It is the fastest way to make sales and get your conversion rates through the roof.
+Focusing on prospects who know about their problems and are actively searching for a solution is the fastest way to make sales and get your conversion rates through the roof.

 It’s true that you will only be targeting 10% of your total market size – but the possibility of them buying from you will be extremely high.

-(Red arrow is the time when I started with this strategy)
+The red arrow is the time when I started with this strategy.

 So writing around commercial intent keywords is the best way to convert your visitors into buyers.